src4026/history-notes/content/Our Pasts - III/From Trade to Territory The Company Establishes Power.md

 ---
-title: "From Trade to Territory The Company Establishes Power"
+title: "From Trade to Territory: The Company Establishes Power"
 draft: false
 tags:
 ---